Credit Card Calculator

 Quick Tip 2: Continually strive for an attractive credit score and credit report, which can generally be achieved by making and not missing timely payments for many years.
 Credit card providers will begin to offer more credit at higher limits.
 It is not required for CC holders to accrue more and more credit card debt in order to build credit history.
 This is a popular myth, as carrying a balance from month to month will not improve credit ratings or credit reports.
 Anyone can check this for themselves by getting their credit report once a year for free from Equifax, Experian, or TransUnion.
 There are many scams out there.
 Never pay for fake credit reports!

-Undisciplined CC holders run into trouble when they use their credit cards impulsively.
+Impulsive use of credit cards can cause a person to run into financial troubles.
 It is understandably easy to use CCs recklessly, even if in small increments, and to be suddenly confronted with payments that can't be met each month.
 This is playing right into the hands of the CC issuers at the CC holder's detriment because they make most of their money from CC holders' insolvency.

 Quick Tip 3: Do not view CCs as gateways to new, higher standards of living, but instead as ways to reap financial rewards through fraud protection, cash back, hotel bookings, or as havens to tuck away existing, low interest debt.
 Live within your means (or below), and please remember to spend responsibly!

-In the extreme case that a CC holder falls very deep into CC debt , they can choose to arrange debt consolidation, which is a method of combining all debt under a new line of credit.
-It can help temporarily improve a situation and is beneficial for anyone in debt trouble seeking employment in the near future.
-But for the average Joe, it would be better to simply scale back on their standard of living and work diligently to pay back all debts, starting with those with the highest APRs.
-Anyone in this situation should also consider getting a secured credit card and using it in a more responsible manner to immediately begin repairing their damaged credit score.
+In the extreme case that a CC holder falls very deep into CC debt, debt consolidation, a method of combining all debt under a new line of credit, can be a temporary relief.
+It can help temporarily improve a situation and can be beneficial for anyone in debt trouble seeking employment in the near future.
+But for the Average Joe, the most effective approach is probably to scale back on their standard of living and work diligently to pay back all debts, starting with those with the highest APRs.
+People who find themselves in this situation should also consider getting a secured credit card and using it in a responsible manner to immediately begin repairing their damaged credit score.
 Our Credit Cards Payoff Calculator can help with planning the CC payoff.

-CCs carry a bad stigma with them and for good reason; many people do not use them with discipline, and for a few unfortunate folks, it ends up ruining their lives.
-When CCs are used responsibly and consciously, they are an excellent avenue to spending as a consumer and there are many benefits with not much to lose.
+CCs tend to carry bad stigmas with them and for good reason; many people do not use them with discipline, and for a few unfortunate folks, it ends up ruining their lives.
+When CCs are used responsibly and consciously, they can be an excellent avenue to spending as a consumer with many benefits and little to no drawbacks.

 Different cards offer varying rates of interest and the amount offered depends largely on the credit rating of a potential card holder along with other small factors such as the type of card and issuer.
 When it comes to CCs, interest rates are often referred to as the annual percentage rate, or APR.
 Some cards have variable APRs, based on specific indexes, and others have fixed APRs.